Pixoraft/ClipSync-Pro/replit.md

-# ClipFlow Pro - Premium Clipboard Manager
+# ClipSync Pro - Premium Clipboard Manager

 ## Overview

-ClipFlow Pro is a premium clipboard management application designed for Linux and Windows users who need efficient copy-paste workflow automation.
+ClipSync Pro is a premium clipboard management application designed for Linux and Windows users who need efficient copy-paste workflow automation.
 The project is built as a full-stack web application featuring a marketing website with modern design, AI-powered features, and comprehensive clipboard management capabilities.
 The application emphasizes premium user experience with a dark theme interface, glassmorphism design elements, and professional branding.

 ## User Preferences